Field Sobriety TestsDefending the Accused with Experience & Passion

 A highway patrol officer will use a number of field sobriety tests to try to prove the suspect is intoxicated.
 All of them are heavily subjective, relying on the officer’s own discretion to reach a decision.
 This is not favorable for you.

-Some of the most common field sobriety tests are:
+Some of the most common field sobriety tests in Colorado are:

 - Walk a line: You will be instructed to carefully walk a straight line with your arms at your side and in an unnatural gait that puts one foot directly in front of the other.
 The test does not account for the fact that the ground could be slippery or uneven, like curbside dirt, which could make you stumble and appear intoxicated.